To sum it up…

 Stay

-Stay in Merrifield Farm’s own glamping bus!
+Stay in Merrifield Farm’s own glamping bus or wagon!

 More about